 Kelly O’Malley and Todd Hansen worked together on the McDonald’s account at international public relations giant Fleishman-Hillard, the former focusing on consumer marketing and food and nutrition communications, the latter on corporate positioning and issues management.
-They launched their own firm in 2006 with an approach that recognized the increasing influence of consumer conversations on corporate messaging and the growing convergence of corporate and consumer PR as once disparate stakeholder groups increasingly interact, and sought to help clients address three disruptive trends: the fragmentation of media channels; the growing ability and willingness of audiences to participate in conversations with their media sources; and the increasing need to make communications less formal so companies can relate to audiences in an authentic manner.
+They launched their own firm in 2006 with an approach that recognized the increasing influence of consumer conversations on corporate messaging and the growing convergence of corporate and consumer PR as once distinct stakeholder groups increasingly interact, and sought to help clients address three disruptive trends: the fragmentation of media channels; the growing ability and willingness of audiences to participate in conversations with media and brands themselves; and the increasing need to make communications less formal and more authentic.

 The firm’s blended approach can be seen in its work for Hanesbrands, one of its largest and longest-standing clients.
 O’Malley Hansen started out handling corporate and issues management work, most notably helping the company respond to criticisms about the apparel industry’s use of cheap labor in Latin American countries.
 The firm supported several corporate responsibility initiatives, focused on issues such as employee welfare, health education, and disaster relief.
 But more recently, it pitched for and won several brand-building projects, and has been handling mainstream and multicultural marketing assignments.